wajahat-py/talent-sync-trial/README.md

 ### Pending Reply Handling
 If a reply arrives before its contact exists, it is queued in `pending_updates`.
 The current flush logic handles contact updates only.
 A future improvement routes pending replies through the full LLM classification step after the contact is created.

+## Multiple Replies Per Contact
+The current pipeline uses last-reply-wins semantics.
+When a contact sends more than one reply, the latest classification overwrites the previous one on the contact row.
+The full reply history is preserved in processed_replies but only the most recent interest and interest_reason are reflected in the roster.
+A production system would fetch all replies for a contact, pass them together to the LLM as a conversation thread, and produce a holistic classification that accounts for how the person's position evolved over time.
+Alternatively, a second reply that contradicts the first could automatically trigger a human review flag rather than silently overwriting the previous classification.

 ### Embedding-Based Doc Matching
 The current approach requires verbatim project name matches.
 A production system would use embedding similarity via Supabase pgvector to match replies to docs even when the project name is paraphrased or misspelled.